Best Weighted Blankets for Anxiety (2026): Research-Backed Picks

 Bearaby Cotton Napper

-The Bearaby Cotton Napper stands out from the competition by using no artificial fillers β no glass beads, no plastic pellets.
-Instead, it achieves its weight through layers of organic, GOTS-certified cotton woven into a chunky knit pattern.
+The Bearaby Cotton Napper stands out by using no artificial fillers, no glass beads, and no plastic pellets.
+Instead, it gets its weight from layers of organic cotton woven into a chunky knit pattern.

-This approach has several advantages: the blanket is naturally breathable (no overheating!), machine washable, and feels more like a cozy throw than a medical device.
-For anxiety sufferers who also run warm at night, this is a game-changer.
+This approach has several advantages: the blanket is naturally breathable, machine washable, and feels more like a cozy throw than a medical device.
+For people whose anxiety feels worse when they overheat, breathability is a practical advantage.

 Pros